Upper School provides a rigorous academic experience in a fully supportive atmosphere.

-English electives include topics that would make challenging undergraduate seminars: Modern Voices of Minority Experience, Shakespeare, American Expatriates and the 1920s.
+English courses, at their core, explore nothing less than meaning, purpose and the quest to communicate, as expressed through language and writing.
+Electives include topics that would make challenging undergraduate seminars, including Modern Voices of Minority Experience, Shakespeare, American Expatriates and the 1920s, to name a few.

-For mathematics and computer studies, two courses are offered beyond the two-year sequence in calculus.
+For mathematics and computer studies, courses are offered beyond the two-year sequence in calculus, affording students the opportunity to work with faculty to shape their advanced math studies.

-The history department offers courses in art history, economics, geography, government, history, philosophy, and religion, a diverse offering ensuring that students develop a global outlook.
+The history department weaves the intricate tapestry of humanity and asks students to confront essential questions about what's coming next through courses in art history, economics, geography, government, history, philosophy and religion, ensuring that students explore deeply while developing a global outlook.

 Along with these challenges come choices—in electives, extracurricular activities, even advisors—allowing each PDS student to shape a unique educational experience.